Read Full Report Asalaamu Alaikum!

 I had forgotten that my dad told me before I boarded the plane in Istanbul that my aunt would be standing outside with him.

 My refusal to give any answers besides “yes”, “no”, “I don’t remember”, and “I don’t know” frustrated her.
 I never lied.
-I just didn’t share.
+I just didn’t share extra details.
 Soon enough, her anger rose.

 “How old is your uncle?”